foj0/Gainalyzer/log.md

 * finished the new add exercise and template to log.
 * Maybe still need to make it look prettier but it works.

+## 11-4:
+* Creating template immediately updates and shows new template card.

 ### todo:
 * Need to instantly load new template on creation.
 I thought I had this?
 Idk